 In the absence of any better information, it is best to take a two-pronged approach where angular leaf spot has been a problem.
 First, in fields with a history of this disease, inoculum should be reduced by removing as much leaf debris as possible from the field at renovation.
 Rotate out of severely infested fields for at least a year.
 Second, begin scouting fields with a history of this disease as soon as buds extend from the crown.
 Continue scouting until bloom.
 Symptoms often first appear near sprinkler heads.
 If symptoms are observed, discontinue irrigation unless needed for frost protection or when excellent drying conditions prevail.
 Minimize the time leaf and blossom tissue is wet.
 Also, avoid worsening the problem by working in the field when the leaves are wet.

-Fungal diseases of the leaf may occur as soon as the first leaves unfold in early spring and continue until dormancy in the late fall.
+Fungal leaf diseases may occur as soon as the first leaves unfold in early spring and continue until dormancy in the late fall.
 Generally, these diseases do not exceed an economic threshold that calls for chemical control.
 The primary damage of leaf diseases is a loss of vigor through reduced leaf area that is needed to support the plant.
 If outbreaks of these leaf diseases become significant, the plants will become weakened during winter dormancy and become more susceptible to root diseases and winter injury.

 The three major leaf fungal pathogens have a similar life cycle.
 Leaf spot, leaf scorch, and leaf blight all overwinter in infected dead or living leaves, producing spores and new infections during moist, warm conditions.

-Leaf Spot (Mycosphaerella fragariae): Symptoms of leaf spot first appear as circular, deep purple spots.
+Leaf Spot (Mycosphaerella fragariae): Symptoms of leaf spot first appear as circular, dark purple spots.
 The spots enlarge and the centers turn grayish to white on older leaves and light brown on young leaves.
 A definite reddish purple to rusty brown border surrounds the spot.

 Spores overwinter in lesions on living leaves.
 More spores are produced in early summer in spots on the upper and lower leaf surface, and are spread by splashing rain.
 Middle-aged leaves are most susceptible.
 Lesions also develop on fruit, stems, petioles and runners.